AdaCore/spark2014/docs/lrm/source/introduction.rst

 #.
 Dynamic Semantics: a definition of the run-time effect of each construct.

 #.
-Verification Rules: these rules define the proof and flow analysis checks
+Verification Rules: these rules define checks to be performed on the language
+   feature that relate to static analysis rather than simple legality rules.

+#.
+Name Resolution Rules: There are very few |SPARK| specific name resolution
+   rules.
+Where they exist they are placed under this heading.

-   to be performed on the language feature.
+A section might not be present if there are no rules specific to |SPARK| associated with the language feature.

-All sections are always listed and if no content is required then the corresponding section will be marked *Not applicable*.
 When presenting rules, additional text may be provided in square brackets [ ].
 This text is redundant in terms of defining the rules themselves and simply provides explanatory detail.

-In a small number of places there are Name Resolution Rules sections used in a similar way as in the Ada 2012 RM.
-They are infrequently required in this document and so are only included as needed.

 In addition, examples of the use of the new features are given along with the language definition detail.